linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Dividend Discount Models.md

 # Binomial Stochastic Model

 For both the binomial and trinomial stochastic DDM, there are two versions of the model—the additive growth model and the geometric growth model.
 The former model assumes that dividend growth is additive rather than geometric.
 This means that dividends are assumed to grow by a constant dollar amount.
-So, for example, if dividends are  $2.00 today and the additive growth rate is assumed to be$ 0.25 per year, then next year dividends will grow to $2.25, in two years dividends will grow to $2.50, and so on.
+So, for example, if dividends are  \$2.00 today and the additive growth rate is assumed to be\$ 0.25 per year, then next year dividends will grow to \$2.25, in two years dividends will grow to \$2.50, and so on.
 The second model assumes a geometric rate of dividend growth.
 This is the same growth rate assumption used in the earlier DDMs presented in this entry.

 # Binomial Additive Stochastic Model